 Silky smooth & buttery, Butterscotch Sauce has a special and specific flavor.
 Sure, I like salted caramel as much as the next guy, but I’m sooo ready to close the book on salted caramel for a little while.
 Let’s try Butterscotch Sauce for a change.

 Caramel sauce is made by melting and caramelizing white sugar, then adding a liquid to that caramelized sugar to turn it into a sauce.
 Caramelizing sugar is a complicated and specific process that I won’t go into here.
-That is a topic that needs at least one post, if not a series.

 Believe me, I adore the flavor of caramelized sugar, but butterscotch is different and also really delicious.
 Butterscotch sauce starts by melting brown sugar and butter together and then adding a liquid.
 Brown sugar has molasses in it, which is not the same thing as caramel.
 So butterscotch has notes of butter, molasses, vanilla and salt.